surifirstpin/biplus_documentation/docs/README.md

 # AcuBi ADVANTAGES

 ## Analyse

 Interactive visual analytics, allows you to explore the data and instinctively get the answers you need.

-## Secure Accesibility

-Share and collaborate reports with team members more securely and get the consent quickly.

 ## Cloud-Connected